ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

     end

-Now all comments will touch the post and change the `updated_at` timestamp.
+Now all comments will touch the post and change the `updated_at` time stamp.
 You can see this in action by `touch`'ing a post.

     Post.find(1).touch